Register to get access to free programming courses with interactive exercises

 Before we go any further, let's deal with the concepts introduced above:

-• A terminal construct is a construct that guides the script along one of several paths, depending on whether the condition within the construct is true or not.
+- A terminal construct guides the script along one of several paths, depending on whether the condition within the construct is true or false

-Let's take a simple example with hixins.
+Let's take a simple example with mixins.
 Suppose the designer sent us a layout with two different color schemes: light and dark.
-Depending on what is specified in the project settings, we need to use either one or the other color scheme.
+Depending on what we specified in the project settings, we need to use either one or the other color scheme.

 @mixin card {